dmontagu/fastapi-utils/docs/user-guide/class-based-views.md

 ## The `@cbv` decorator

-By using the `fastapi_restful.cbv.cbv` decorator, we can consolidate the endpoint signatures and reduce the number of repeated dependencies.
+By using the `fastapi_utils.cbv.cbv` decorator, we can consolidate the endpoint signatures and reduce the number of repeated dependencies.

 To use the `@cbv` decorator, you need to: